ypresto/vscode-tsserver-trace/README.md

 ## Features

-Start tracing in running tsserver instance.
+Take a trace of the TypeScript server instance used by vscode, **without restarting it**.
-This is useful for debugging performance issue of editing experience.
+It is useful for debugging performance issue of editing experience.

 Available commands are: